Pipit: Extant species

 The genus has more than 40 species, making it the largest genus in terms of numbers in its family.
 The exact species limits of the genus are still a matter of some debate, with some checklists recognising only 34 species.
-For example, the Australasian pipit, A. novaeseelandiae, which is currently treated as nine subspecies found in New Zealand, Australia, and New Guinea, once also included Richard's pipit and the paddyfield pipit of Asia, and the African pipit of Africa.
-In addition, the Australian and New Zealand populations could be split, or even that New Zealand's subspecies found on its outlying Subantarctic Islands be split from the mainland species.
+For example, the New Zealand pipit A. novaeseelandiae, which is currently treated as four subspecies found in New Zealand, formerly also included Australian pipit A. australis of Australia, Richard's pipit A. richardi of northern Asia, paddyfield pipit A. rufulus of southern Asia, and the African pipit A. cinnamomeus of Africa as subspecies.
+Conversely, it is also possible that the New Zealand subspecies found on its outlying Subantarctic Islands be split from the main islands species.
 In part the taxonomic difficulties arise due to the extreme similarities in appearance across the genus.

 The family has an additional species, the golden pipit, Tmetothylacus tennelus, which belongs to a distinct, monotypic genus.
 This species is apparently intermediate in appearance between the pipits and the longclaws, and is probably more closely related to the longclaws.
 One species, the yellow-breasted pipit, is sometimes split out into a genus Hemimacronyx, which is considered to be intermediate between the longclaws and pipits.
 The split was originally proposed based on morphological features, but it has also found support based upon genetic analysis.

-Formerly, some authorities placed the Kakamega greenbul (nominate) in this genus (as Anthus kakamegae).